mbientlab/MetaWear-SDK-Cpp/cppdocs/source/barometer.rst

 Barometer
 =========
+A barometer is a scientific instrument that is used to measure air pressure in a certain environment.
+The absolute barometric pressure sensor can measure pressure from 300 Pascal to 1100 hPa.

-MetaWear RPro and Cpro, and MetaEnvironment boards come with a Bosch barometer.
+MetaWear RPro and Cpro, MMR, MMC, MTR, and MetaEnvironment boards come with a Bosch barometer.

 The specific barometer model varies between the boards although both barometers are nearly identical save for a few settings.
-Bosch barometer functions are defined in the `barometer_bosch.h <https://mbientlab.com/docs/metawear/cpp/latest/barometer__bosch_8h.html>`_ header file where functions containing ``baro_bosch`` are barometer agnostic where as functions with ``baro_bmp280`` and ``baro_bme280`` are for those specific barometers.
+Bosch barometer functions are defined in the
+`barometer_bosch.h <https://mbientlab.com/docs/metawear/cpp/latest/barometer__bosch_8h.html>`_ header file where functions containing ``baro_bosch``
+are barometer agnostic where as functions with ``baro_bmp280`` and ``baro_bme280`` are for those specific barometers.